Need further assistance?

 Food and boat provisioning

-- We have always taken great care to ensure that any food brought onboard is stored correctly and is undamaged before the charter.
+- Yachts have always taken great care to ensure that any food brought onboard is stored correctly and is undamaged before the charter.

-- We will, in addition, disinfect all containers and packaging brought onto the boat and ensure that fresh produce is washed and stored appropriately.
+- In addition, the crew will disinfect all containers and packaging brought onto the boat and ensure that fresh produce is washed and stored appropriately.

 - Your crew will wear government recommended protective gear at all times when in contact with guests and visitors at pick up points and shore visits.

-- We will adhere to social distancing guidelines on all the islands we visit.
+- Crews will adhere to social distancing guidelines on all the islands we visit.

 Cleanliness During Charter